Michael Sorrentino: Struggle with addiction

-On April 26, 2018, Sorrentino announced he had become engaged to Lauren Pesce, his college sweetheart.
-They married on November 1, 2018.
-Sorrentino said in November 2019 that Pesce had suffered a miscarriage approximately seven weeks into her pregnancy.
-On November 24, 2020, Sorrentino announced they were again expecting a child in May 2021.
-Their son was born on May 26, 2021.
-On August 1, 2022, Sorrentino announced they were again expecting a child in January 2023.
-Their daughter Mia Bella Elizabeth Sorrentino was born January 24, 2023.
+During the time of Jersey Shore, Sorrentino developed a drug addiction, even smuggled pills in his sneakers during the Italian season and had also bought $550,000 worth of drugs.
+From 2012, Sorrentino was in and out of rehab and has now been sober since 2015.

+In November 2023, he told Entertainment Tonight, "I was into everything.
+I had everything on me at all times in my Louis Vuitton bag.
+Everything -- from a couple hundred Roxicet, which are 30 milligram oxycodone, then I'd have probably 150 Percocets on me, which are 10 milligram oxycodone.
+Then I would have about 100 Xanax on me, 100 Valium, and if I wasn't traveling on a plane, maybe I would have some weed and cocaine as well, 'cause I knew that if I traveled on a plane, not a good idea to try and go through security with cocaine and weed on you."

+In the fall of 2023, Sorrentino released an autobiography memoir, Reality Check: Making the Best of The Situation -- How I Overcame Addiction, Loss, and Prison, on December 13, about his struggles and personal issues.

 Tax evasion case

-In September 2014, Sorrentino was charged with tax fraud, for not paying taxes on $8.9 million.
-In April 2017, further charges were levied against Sorrentino and his brother, alleging tax evasion and the structuring of bank deposits to avoid reporting thresholds.
+In September 2014, Sorrentino was charged with tax fraud for not paying taxes on $8.9 million.
+In April 2017, further charges were levied against Sorrentino and his brother Marc, alleging tax evasion and the structuring of bank deposits to avoid reporting thresholds.

-On January 19, 2018, Sorrentino pleaded guilty to one count of tax evasion, as part of a plea bargain with prosecutors.
-Sentencing occurred October 5, 2018 at the United States District Court of New Jersey in Newark.
+On January 19, 2018, Sorrentino pleaded guilty to one count of tax evasion as part of a plea bargain with prosecutors.
+Sentencing occurred October 5, 2018, at the United States District Court for the District of New Jersey in Newark.
 Sorrentino was sentenced to eight months in prison.
-He also received two years of supervised probation, to begin after his release, and was ordered to perform 500 hours of community service.
-Sorrentino began his sentence on January 15, 2019, at the Federal Correctional Institution, Otisville, in Otisville, New York.
+He also received two years of supervised probation, to begin after his release, and was ordered to perform 500 hours of community service and pay $123,913 in restitution and a criminal fine of $10,000.
+Sorrentino began his sentence on January 15, 2019, at the Federal Correctional Institution, in Otisville, New York.
 He was released on September 12, 2019.

 On January 17, 2019, Sorrentino's brother Marc began serving a two-year prison sentence at the Federal Correctional Institution in Fairton, New Jersey, approximately 200 miles away from the Otisville Federal Correctional Institution.
+He was given an early release date of September 28, 2020.